 Top tips for designing business cards

 Even if you’re using a template, you’ll still have lots of freedom over the design.
-You can change colours, fonts, and layouts to ensure your card is stylish and memorable.
+You can change colours, fonts, and layouts to ensure your business card is stylish and memorable.
 Here are some tips to help you create the best possible finish…

 1 – Design with ease of reading in mind